olesyapro888/School_District_Analysis_Pandas_NumPy/README.md

 Four changes to the school district analysis after reading and math scores have been replaced:
   - The district summary was affected by changing data of Thomas High School slightly.
   - The school summary has increased for Thomas High School with key metrics significantly.
-  - Thomas High School’s performance was improved and it puts them for the top 5 schools.
+  - Thomas High School’s performance was improved and it put them for the top 5 schools.
   - There is no data "Math and reading scores by grade" for Thomas High School’s because it was replaced to NaNs.
+But, scores by school spending, scores by school size, and scores by school type were changed slightly.